AvtsVivek/LearnVsExt/src/tasks/501135-InsertGuidMenuCmd/ReadMe.md

 5. Open any text file in the code window by opening, a file, project or a solution.
 Plece cursor any where or select some text.

 6. Now try the command as folllows.

 ![Insert Guid in Tools Menu](./images/50_50InsertGuidInToolsMenu.jpg)

 7. There is another way to manipulate the text of a document.
-See [this](https://github.com/AvtsVivek/LearnVsExt/tree/main/src/tasks/552400-VsixCommunityInsertGuid) and [this app](https://github.com/AvtsVivek/LearnVsExt/tree/main/src/apps/552400-VsixCommunityInsertGuid).
+See VsixCommunityInsertGuid example earlier.

 8. Using DTE to get the document object and then getting the selection as shown in this example is one way.
 Without using DTE, getting this selection is more tedious.
-For such an example, search for an example which has  TextViewSelection and TextViewPosition in this repository.
-You should see GetSelection and GetSelectionShowPopup projects.
+For such an example, search for an example which has `TextViewSelection` and `TextViewPosition` in this repository.
+You should see `GetSelection` and `GetSelectionShowPopup` projects.